AgoraIO-Community/VideoUIKit-macOS/README.md

 Swift Package Manager and CocoaPods are both available offered for installation methods.

-The Pod for this package is called `AgoraUIKit_iOS` and `AgoraUIKit_macOS` for the two available platforms.
+The Pod for this package is called `AgoraUIKit_macOS`.

 See the [Installation wiki](https://github.com/AgoraIO-Community/VideoUIKit-iOS/wiki/Installation) page for more information on installing the package.